chainwikinet/wikijs-farm-content/strategy.md

  **Concept**

+ > Curve has protections in place to only allow whitelisted contracts to vote-lock, but these protections have been removed by Swerve.
+Verify this by inspecting [Curve](https://github.com/curvefi/curve-dao-contracts/blob/master/contracts/VotingEscrow.vy) and [Swerve](https://github.com/SwerveFinance/SwervContracts/blob/master/VotingEscrow.vy) VotingEscrow code and by [diffing the deployed contracts](https://yieldfarming.info/tools/diff/?contract1=0x5f3b5dfeb7b28cdbd7faba78963ee202a494e2a2&contract2=0xe5e7ddadd563018b0e692c1524b60b754fbd7f02).
+{.is-success}

  The Curve and Swerve AMMs both support a feature whereby governance tokens can be locked for a time to increase the user's voting power and governance token rewards.

  Governance token reward rate can be boosted up to 2.5x by locking a sufficient proportion of available tokens for a sufficient length of time.